Steven Basche

 In addition, we can guide you through many situations that come up in everyday life that have a legal angle.
 Whether you are buying or selling a home, starting, buying or selling a business, switching jobs and need a severance or non-compete agreement reviewed, dealing with a minor criminal mater or have been injured in a car accident, you should have a lawyer you can turn to for advice.
 If we don't have the expertise to help you, we will find someone who does.
 The bottom line is that we want to be your lawyer.

 You have a family doctor (now they call them primary care physicians); you should have a family lawyer.
-If you want the benefit of a lawyer with a combination of 34 years of far reaching experience, offering values-based, parent-centered estate planning, and a passion for helping clients, call or email Steve today.
+If you want the benefit of a lawyer with over 35 years of far reaching experience, offering values-based, parent-centered estate planning, and a passion for helping clients, call or email Steve today.

 - Estate Planning